Out of the Cradle: Composition and recording

 When making Out of the Cradle, Buckingham decided to pivot away from synthesizers in favor of guitars.
 Buckingham specifically gravitated towards acoustic guitars on Out of the Cradle, particularly nylon-string guitars to make some of his denser compositions sound lighter, although he did utilize electric guitars when the song required it.
-On "This Is the Time" and "Wrong", Buckingham played a Fender Stratocaster and Telecaster respectively, with the latter also featuring a guitar developed by Rick Turner.
+On "This Is the Time" and "Wrong", Buckingham played a Fender Stratocaster and Telecaster respectively, with the latter song also featuring a guitar developed by Rick Turner.

 All of the instruments were recorded directly into the mixing console in mono as opposed to stereo.
 Buckingham explained that he "wanted to create an aural soundstage where a listener could isolate certain sounds at certain points in each song, as opposed to ingesting a standard-issue stereo spread."
-Gated sounds and other audio effects were generally avoided during the recording process, although Buckingham did double and triple some parts to achieve a "squashed" sound.
+Gated sounds and other audio effects were generally avoided during the recording process, although Buckingham doubled and tripled some parts to achieve a "squashed" sound.

 I wanted to play more guitar.
 The first two records were much more Fairlight oriented and I didn't want to use that as much.
 I think for the first time, I tapped into my potential as a guitarist, bringing the guitar to the forefront.

 One song, "Street of Dreams", had elements that date back to the mid-eighties.
 The middle section was written around 1985 and the verses were completed six years later.
 Buckingham said that other songs such as "Soul Drifter" took far less time to write, and noted that the song "was kind of blocked out and completed, words wise, before ever committing it to tape.
 It was done with a Tin-Pan Alley sensibility in mind."
 Some of the rhythm tracks on the album were programmed on a drum machine, which Buckingham "tried to keep as human and sloppy as possible".

 Out of the Cradle contains multiple instrumental introductions to songs and two covers: "All My Sorrows" and "This Nearly Was Mine", the latter of which was a personal favorite of Buckingham's father.
 Buckingham took some liberties with his rendition of "All My Sorrows" by changing the chords and the melody, although he retained the lyrics.
 On "You Do or You Don't", an original composition, Buckingham quoted a melodic line from "Theme from A Summer Place" as it matched the emotional tone that he envisioned.
 "This Is the Time" and "Don't Look Down" were both prefaced with instrumental introductions rooted in classical music.

-Buckingham ultimately recorded roughly twice as many songs as what appeared on the final album, which provided him the opportunity place particular attention into the album sequencing.
-One song from the recording sessions was "Make a Mask", which Buckingham felt was unsuitable for inclusion on Out of the Cradle as he felt that it did not fit in with the rest of the tracks, so he instead gave the song to Fleetwood Mac for inclusion on their 1992 box set, 25 Years – The Chain.
+Buckingham recorded roughly twice the number of songs that ultimately appeared on the final album.
+This provided him the opportunity place particular attention into the album sequencing, allowing him to "pick and choose the songs that would hang together".
+One song from the recording sessions was "Make a Mask", which Buckingham deemed unsuitable for inclusion on Out of the Cradle as he felt that it did not fit in with the rest of the tracks; he instead gave the song to Fleetwood Mac for inclusion on their 1992 box set, 25 Years – The Chain.